SourTarte/hackathon-quiz-game/README.md

 To complement the color palette, we selected clean and modern fonts that enhance readability and provide a friendly look for the quiz.

 **Fonts Used:**
-- **Primary Font – Inter**
+- **Primary Font – Montserrat**
   Used for headings and key UI elements.
-Inter is modern, geometric, and highly legible across screen sizes.

 - **Secondary Font – Nunito**
   Used for body text and supporting content.
 Nunito adds a softer, rounded feel that makes the quiz interface more approachable.